-Permits - are for prescribed activities that are moderate or high risk but low complexity.
-The conditions of a permit provide additional direction and clarity about how to manage your risks.
+Permits - are for prescribed activities that are high risk but low complexity.
+The conditions of a permit can provide additional direction and clarity about how to manage your risks.

 Registrations - are for low-risk prescribed activities.
-Registrations are automatically granted upon application and include standard conditions to help you manage your risks.
+Registrations can be automatically granted upon application and may include standard conditions to help you manage your risks.